David Dickinson: Personal life

 Dickinson met his wife, Lorne Lesley, a cabaret performer, in a nightclub in the 1960s, and they married in 1968.
 As a wedding gift Lorne gave David an antique regency mourning ring, set with a rose cut diamond.
 Lorne is of African, Welsh and Scottish ancestry; she hails from Tiger Bay, Cardiff.
 The couple live in the village of Prestbury in Cheshire.
 They have two grown-up children, and four grandchildren, Aim'ee and Lauren, Miles and Finley.
 Finley appeared alongside Dickinson on the second series of Big Star's Little Star.
 Miles, who is now an entrepreneur, featured on Series 20 of BBC's Dragons' Den, becoming the youngest contestant to successfully secure investment from a Dragon.

-Dickinson's nickname is "The Duke", a reference to his wardrobe.
-For forty years he has used the same tailor, Chris Nicolaou, who appeared as a guest for Dickinson's This Is Your Life programme, when he was surprised by Michael Aspel at an auction house in Folkestone in November 2002.

-Until May 2008, Dickinson drove a bright blue Bentley Continental GT.
-He owns two vehicles, the first being an eco-friendly electric Smart EV and the second a Reliant Regal van; this van was one of the famous yellow Trotters Independent Traders vans from the sitcom Only Fools and Horses, which Dickinson bought in 2007 for over £44,000.